 “Can we go visit her?” asked Adina excitedly.
 “What does she look like?
 Does she look more like Mummy and Ash or like me and Mal?
 What does Uncle Dale look like?
 Who's our auntie?”

-“Dale looks a lot like Lillian did, the same flaming hair, but Rayann looks like her mother,” replied Uncle M carefully.
+“Dale looks a lot like Lillian did, he has the same flaming hair, but Rayann looks like her mother,” replied Uncle M carefully.
 “She has short brown hair and very dark eyes, but they are more brown than grey.”

 “Who was her mother?”
 I asked.